|10 January 2022

 Then the interrogator told me he was going to keep me there for as long as it took for me to confess.
 He questioned me for about one hour and fifteen minutes and I continued to deny the accusation.
 At the end he asked me to sign a document written in Hebrew but I refused to sign.

-After the interrogation I was taken to Ofer prison where I spent 13 days isolating with other boys.
+After the interrogation I was taken to Ofer prison, near Jerusalem, where I spent 13 days isolating with other boys.
 They wanted to strip search me but I refused and they searched me in my boxer shorts.
 The following day I had my first military court hearing on Zoom.
 My parents did not attend because they were not informed and my detention was extended.

 On the eighth day I was taken for another interrogation.
 The interrogator did not inform me of my rights and did not ask me any questions about the incident.
 Instead, he asked me if I wanted to cooperate with them after my release.
 He told me he would help me and my life conditions would improve if I agreed to work with him.
 I refused the offer and told him I had a job at the quarry and I did not need any help from anyone.
 The conversation lasted for about 15 minutes.